TLD;DR: Ahuge list of SaaS tools to help you become super productive at work.

 Currently, there are 750 services connected together through Zapier.

-Now Zapier isn’t free.
+Now Zapier isn’t a free SaaS tool.
 If you use it a tonne, it can get pricey.
 You basically spend by the number of Zaps you run per month.

 Get in the game